iseruuuuu/supabase_hackthon_app/README.md

 # Introduce

-This application is a social networking application that allows you to post gadgets that you are proud of, such as mice🖱️ and keyboards⌨️
+This is a social networking application that allows gadget enthusiasts to share their prized items.
-You can post pictures, names, reviews, and comments of your gadgets😚
+Users can post photos, names, reviews, and comments of their favorite gadgets, such as mice🖱️ and keyboards⌨️.
+Developed using Flutter, the iOS version is available in test flight😚

 # download